John-Nik/portfolio/README.md

 **1.1.1:** Fixed a small bug with the feedback of the form

 **1.1.2:** Made the typing indicator blink out instead of staying frozen on the screen

+**1.1.3:** Once successfully submitted a form, the user cannot submit another one until he refreshes the page